sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.7 Check removal of pcie link between NPU and DPU

 #### Steps
- * Use command `pcieutil generate` to generate pcie yaml
  * Use `show platform pcieinfo -c` to run the pcie info test to check everything is passing
  * Use command `config chassis modules shutdown DPU<DPU_NUM>` to bring down the dpu (This will bring down the pcie link between npu and dpu)
  * Use `show platform pcieinfo -c` to run the pcie info test to check pcie link has been removed